 Core is the brain of the system.
-It is a Linux computer.
-Linux enables lots of features which account for a great scalability of the system – remote updates of both Core and firmware in IO modules, copying of configuration to other modules or projects, cloud backups, easy deployment of new features.
-Three bus terminals on Core are configurable for TapHome bus, Modbus or RS485 with no need for additional standalone gateways.
+It's a Linux computer.
+Linux allows a number of functions that are responsible for the high scalability of the system - remote updates Core and firmware in modules, copying configurations to other modules or projects, easy deployment of new functions.
+The three bus terminals at Core are configurable for the TapHome, Modbus bus without the need for additional separate gateways.

 - Linux computer

 - 3 universal bus terminals for:

 - TapHome IO modules.
 One terminal can handle a maximum of 32 bus modules.